A surgical abortion involves having surgery to end a pregnancy.

 You will be given medicine to put in your vagina to soften the cervix (entrance to the womb) 3 to 4 hours before the procedure.

 You will lie on a bed with supports for your legs.
 A doctor or nurse will offer you sedation before the procedure begins.
-You will have one of the following:

 - local anaesthetic (where the area is numbed)